 Smartcards are the most secure portable computing device today.
-The first smartcard was developed by Bull for the French banking system in the 80s to significantly reduce the losses associated with magnetic stripe credit card fraud.
-Since then, smartcards have been used successfully around the world in various applications involving money, proprietary data and personal data (such as banking, payINRIA Rocquencourt 78153 - Le Chesnay France Patrick.Valduriez@inria.fr

-TV or GSM subscriber identification, loyalty, healthcare, insurance, etc.).
+The first smartcard was developed by Bull for the French banking system in the 1980s to significantly reduce the losses associated with magnetic stripe credit card fraud.
+Since then, smartcards have been used successfully around the world in various applications involving money, proprietary data, and personal data (such as banking, pay-TV or GSM subscriber identification, loyalty, healthcare, insurance, etc.).
 While today's smartcards handle a single issuer-dependent application, the trend is toward multi-application smartcards.
-Standards for multi-application support, like the JavaCard [21] and Microsoft's SmartCard for Windows [16], ensure that the card be universally accepted and be able to interact with several service providers.
-According to DataQuest [8], 990 million smartcards will be shipped in the year 2K and smartcards could become one of the world's highest-volume markets for semiconductors.
+Standards for multi-application support, like the JavaCard [36] and Microsoft's SmartCard for Windows [26], ensure that the card be universally accepted and be able to interact with several service providers.
+This should make smartcards one of the world's highest-volume markets for semiconductors [14].

-As smartcards become more and more versatile, multiapplications and powerful (32 bit processor, more than 1MB of stable storage), the need for database techniques arises.
+As smartcards become more and more versatile, multiapplication, and powerful (32-bit processor, more than 1 MB of stable storage), the need for database techniques arises.
 Let us consider a health card storing a complete medical folder including the holder's doctors, blood type, allergies, prescriptions, etc. The volume of data can be important and the queries fairly complex (select, join, aggregate).
 Sophisticated access rights management using views and aggregate functions are required to preserve the holder's data privacy.
 Transaction atomicity and durability are also needed to enforce data consistency.
 More generally, database management helps to separate data management code from application code, thereby simplifying and making application code smaller.
 Finally, new applications can be envisioned, like computing statistics on a large number of cards, in an asynchronous and distributed way.
-Supporting database management on the card itself rather than on an external device is the only way to achieve very high security, high availability (anywhere, anytime, on any terminal) and acceptable performance.
+Supporting database management on the card itself rather than on an external device is the only way to achieve very high security, high availability (anywhere, anytime, on any terminal), and acceptable performance.